-Item 18.l.(2): Payments related to the purchase of sovereign debt
+Item 18.L(2): Payments related to the purchase of primary issued sovereign debt

-208. Report payments related to the purchase of sovereign debt, whereas the central bank acts as an intermediary in order to settle purchases of primary issued sovereign debts.
+207. Report payments related to the purchase of sovereign debt, where the central bank acts as an intermediary in order to settle purchases of primary issued sovereign debts if they have been included in Section 6.
+Report zero otherwise (a zero value meaning that data is not available or that there is no payments involved by transactions related to central bank operations).
 Note: this line item may not be applicable to certain jurisdictions.